Setono/SyliusAnalyticsPlugin/README.md

 [![Build Status][ico-github-actions]][link-github-actions]
 [![Quality Score][ico-code-quality]][link-code-quality]

-Use Google Analytics to track activity in Sylius.
+This plugin adds Google Analytics tracking to your store.
+It injects the tags directly and hence does not depend on third party tools like Google Tag Manager.

 ## Installation